List of Nobel Peace Prize laureates: Notes

 Carl von Ossietzky's Prize was awarded in absentia because he was imprisoned and was refused a passport by the government of Germany.

 Dag Hammarskjöld's Prize was awarded posthumously.

 Henry Kissinger's Prize was awarded in absentia because he did not want to become a target of anti-war protesters.

 Lê Đức Thọ declined to accept the Prize.

 Andrei Sakharov's Prize was awarded in absentia because he was refused a passport by the government of the Soviet Union.

 Lech Wałęsa's Prize was awarded in absentia because he was refused a passport by the government of Poland.

 Aung San Suu Kyi's Prize was awarded in absentia because she was being held prisoner by the government of Myanmar.
 Following her release from house arrest and election to the Pyithu Hluttaw, Suu Kyi accepted her award in person on 16 June 2012.

 Liu Xiaobo's Prize was awarded in absentia because he was imprisoned in China.

 Ales Bialiatski's Prize was awarded in absentia because he was imprisoned in Belarus.

 Narges Mohammadi's Prize was awarded in absentia because she was imprisoned in Iran.

+Machado gave her medal to U.S. President Donald Trump, though this is not recognized since "a Nobel Prize can neither be revoked, shared, nor transferred to others.
+Once the announcement has been made, the decision stands for all time."